dxx/finders-docs/src/guide/README.md

 # Introduction

 Finders is a distributed service management platform that help you achieve the governance of microservices, such as service discovery, service registration, service health check.
-Finders provides a console UI to visualize viewing of service instances, instance status and cluster node status.
+Finder provides a console UI that makes it easy to view service instances, instance status, and cluster node status.

 ## Features